 We set a budget by country, tracked it each day and reviewed it on a monthly basis.
 Having a budget helped us make adjustments to our trip when we needed to in order to stay on track.

 There are a number of mobile apps out there to track your travel spending once you are on the road.
 The one we love and use is Trabee Pocket.
-It allows us to easily track all our spending by country and category in the local and home currency on the go.
+It allows you to easily track all your spending by country and category in the local and home currency on the go.

 Download Trail Wallet.
 Click for